tidjanioff/finTrack/README.md

 ## 📝 Example Usage

 Upon launch, you’ll see:

-→ Tap 1 to add a new income
+→ Tap 1 to add a new income  <br>
-→ Tap 2 to add a new expense
+→ Tap 2 to add a new expense  <br>
-→ Tap 3 to display a summary of your [current month]'s finances → Tap 4 to display a summary of any month's finances
+→ Tap 3 to display a summary of your [current month]'s finances  <br>
+→ Tap 4 to display a summary of any month's finances  <br>
-→ Tap 5 to display a summary of this year's finances
+→ Tap 5 to display a summary of this year's finances  <br>
-→ Tap 6 to get access to the details of your [current month]'s finances → Tap 7 to get access to the details of any month's finances → Tap 0 to end the program
+→ Tap 6 to get access to the details of your [current month]'s finances  <br>
+→ Tap 7 to get access to the details of any month's finances  <br>
+→ Tap 0 to end the program